Soham Palande

 prof_pic.jpg

-Previously: I recently graduated from Rutgers University-NB majoring in Computer Science and Mathematics.
+Previously: I graduated from Rutgers University-NB majoring in Computer Science and Mathematics.
 I was an R&D intern at L3Harris where I worked on building anomaly detection models.

 news